Colcannon Recipe

 Can I use spinach to make colcannon?

 In my opinion, spinach isn’t sturdy enough for a good Colcannon.
-You want a green that has a little heft and chew even when cooked.
-Another good option beyond cabbage or kale would be escarole lettuce.
+You want a green with a little heft and chew, even when cooked.
+Another good option besides cabbage or kale is escarole lettuce.

 Can I make Colcannon with red cabbage?